 Cornerstone University's Department of Campus Safety strongly encourages all students, faculty, and staff to report crimes and any suspicious activity to Campus Safety and/or to local law enforcement agencies.
-Crimes can be reported confidentially by contacting Campus Safety at (616) 949-5300 or dialing "0" from a campus phone.
-Anyone reporting a crime in person can also request confidentiality and can make that report to a member of the Campus Safety or other Spiritual Formation & Christian Community staffs.
-Students, faculty, or staff reporting a crime will be encouraged to file a police report with local law enforcement agencies but have the option not to.
-In those cases, the information will still be collected and properly reported by Campus Safety staff.
+Crimes can be reported confidentially by contacting Campus Safety at (616) 949-5300, option 1.
+Anyone reporting a crime in person can also request confidentiality and can make that report to a member of the Campus Safety or other Spiritual Formation & Christian Community staff.
+Students, faculty, or staff reporting a crime will be encouraged to file a police report with local law enforcement agencies but have the optionnot to.
+In those cases, the information will still be collected and properly reported by Campus Safety.
 Faculty, staff, and students also have access to a public reporting form for any concerns of safety or policy violations.
-If the report is a case of sexual violence or misconduct covered under Title IX, confidentiality cannot be guaranteed.
+If the report is a case of sexual violence or misconduct covered under Title IX, complete confidentiality cannot be guaranteed.